Youssefnjah/Cybersecurity-Automated-ELK-Stack-Deployment/README.md

 ![Network Diagram](https://raw.githubusercontent.com/Youssefnjah/Cybersecurity-Work/main/Capture.PNG)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ansible, playbook, and filebeat files may be used to install only certain pieces of it, such as Filebeat.

 ![Playbook and Ansible Files](https://github.com/Youssefnjah/Cybersecurity-Work/tree/main/ansible)